maanmehta/TreeHsBeginAndro_RecipeFragment/Readme.md

 # Basic GitHub Branch Management
-## How to create and merge branches using Android Studio and Github and Git command line
+## How to create and merge Github branches using Android Studio

 ### About this tutorial

-This tutorial gives step-by-step instructions on how to create a new `work` branch from the `master` branch, make your code changes and commit to the `work` branch
+This tutorial gives step-by-step instructions on how to do basic Github branch management from Android Studio.
+I will cover the following topics:

 1. Create a new `work` branch from `master` branch
-2. Make code changes on `work` branch, commit your changes and push your commits to the (Github) server
+2. Make code changes on `work` branch, commit and push your commits to the Github server
-3. Change (checkout) your branches between `work` and `master` and see that you get different code
+3. Switch between your branches and see that you get different codebase in Android Studio
-4. Merge your `work` branch to `master` branch and push your changes (the merge) to the server
+4. Merge your `work` branch to `master` branch and push your changes (the merge) to the Github server
 5. Delete your `work` branch

-# 1 Create a new `work` branch from `master` branch
+# 1. Create a new `work` branch from `master` branch

 ## Android Studio